How to Become Better at Gift Giving

 That excitement has never faded for me.
 Few things in life make me happier than shopping for the perfect present for a loved one.
 And as it turns out, I have a knack for it.

 Over the years, people have come to me for help with gift ideas.
-Family, friends and even coworkers requested my assistance shopping for presents.
+Family, friends and even coworkers request my assistance shopping for presents.
 Repeatedly I’ve been told I have a rare talent for gift giving.
 And for a while, I took this in stride.

 But the more I helped people with their gifting, the more certain I became that I do not merely have an innate talent for gift giving.
 I created a tried and true process to ensure that the presents I give are always excellent–meaning it’s replicable and anyone can learn how to do it!